vitejs/vite/docs/guide/api-plugin.md

 ## Client-server Communication

-As in Vite 2.9, we provides some utilities for plugins to handle the communcation with clients easier.
+As in Vite 2.9, we provide some utilities for plugins to handle the communication with clients easier.

 ### Server to Client